 Lord Shiva is worshiped in three forms in the main shrine.

 - The form of Shiva as a Cosmic Dancer performing the “Anand Tandav” or the dance of bliss.
 There is a small idol of Natraj made of ruby which is worshipped in the Mahapuja conducted at 10:30 every day.
 It is also called the Ratna-Sabha, as the Ruby idol glows when the flame is put exactly behind the idol.

 - The semi-form of Shiva i.e. the crystal Linga is worshiped 6 times in a day.
 The Abhishek is done with water, milk, curd, honey, flowers, and ashes.

 Note: In order to witness these Abhishekas, you should be standing on the extreme left side of the temple.

-- The third form is the “ Secret of Chidambaram” or the “Chidambara Rahasya” in which the God is worshipped in not any particular form.
-The God is worshipped as being formless.
-It is left to the imagination of the devotees as in whichever form they want to worship the lord who is the whole universe/space/sky.
-This imaginary space is decorated with the garland of Shiva’s favourite golden bilva patra.
+- The third form is the “ Secret of Chidambaram” or the “Chidambara Rahasya” in which God is worshipped in not any particular form.
+God is worshipped as being formless.
+It is left to the imagination of the devotees as in whichever form they want to worship the Lord who is the whole universe/space/sky.
+This imaginary space is decorated with the garland of Shiva’s favorite golden bilva Patra.
 (Bilva leaves).
-Such form of worship is never found anywhere in Hinduism.
+Such a form of worship is never found anywhere in Hinduism.
 And thus, Chidambaram Temple attracts the people and makes them wonder about the limitless beliefs of Hinduism and especially of Lord Shiva who is nothing and everything.
 During the mahapujas, the pandit unveils the black curtain that represents ignorance and reveals the brightness (wisdom).
 Thus, the act signifies that the worship of God leads you from ignorance to the bliss of wisdom.